Ruthin RFC: Club history

 A rugby club was first formed in Ruthin in the 1920s, but that early club folded in 1933 and was not reformed until the 1960s.
 Since then, Ruthin has been one of the premier clubs in North Wales and has produced a number of players for North Wales and other representative teams.
 The list of honours below highlight that the club had successful side in the 1970s and many from that Ruthin team are still actively involved in the club.

 Ruthin returned to Division 4 North in the 2006-7 season after 2 years in Division 3 South East.
 The club were not relegated, but elected to return to the North Wales league in advance of a decision by the WRU that they would not have been able to play in the South Wales leagues in 2007.
 Ruthin had gained promotion to Division 3 in 2004 after winning the league in North Wales and the 2005-06 North Wales Cup under two of the most successful coaches Ruthin have had in Paul Threlfall and Russell Penrhyn Jones, both former players.
 They guided the club to their first North Wales league win for almost 30 years, this highlighted the club's leading position in North Wales.
 Having lost over 15 players due to injury, retirement and transfers at the end of the 2005-06 season, 2006-07 was one of rebuilding and a number of promising young players have emerged to take the club forward in the next few years.
 Winning the North Wales Cup again in 2007-08 was a notable achievement for Ruthin's young side.

 For the 2009/2010 season Rhuthun returned to wearing the original Blue and White hoop kit for the club 10th anniversary after returning in 1999, the current away kit is a pink and white hoop kit.

-Winning the North Wales Cup for the 7th time in 2013-14 was a great achievement for the strong but young Ruthin side beating Pwllheli in a nail-biting win at Parc Eirias, Colwyn Bay which is the heart of North Wales rugby.
-The thriving mini and Junior sections are critical to the continued success of the club and nearly 300 players between U7 and U16 are registered with the club.
-The pathway to senior rugby is underpinned by the youth and 2nd teams which are also amongst the best in North Wales.
+During the 2013-14 season, Ruthin won the North Wales Cup for the seventh time after a match with Pwllheli.
+Currently, the club has nearly 300 registered players between U7 and U16.